-(Editor's Note: This is one of a series of short articles on the draft law and its rules and regu-
+(Editor's Note: This is one of a series of short articles on the draft law and its rules and regulations.)

-Any young man registered with a draft board had better be children of Fort Worth are visit.
-Jim Cash and children of Trus. on the alert about any expected into his family, just as it additions to his family.
-If his quires him to provide the local wife is expecting their first child, it is to his interest to tell est change of address.
-Lacy Hendrick, Henry Duke the board about it immediately.
+Any young man registered with a draft board had better be on the alert about any expected additions to his family.
+If his Mr. and Mrs. Charles Noll wife is expecting their first child, it is to his interest to tell Lacy Hendrick, Henry Duke the board about it immediately.
+As long as he has only a wife points out.